Young man holding snowball with wife.

 The debt snowball is just one way to tackle high-interest credit cards, loans, and other debts.
 Here are a few other ways to get rid of debt.

 • Consolidate it.
-Debt consolidation means taking out a loan to pay off multiple debts.
+A debt consolidation loan is one you take out to pay off multiple debts.
 You then have just one debt payment to make.
 Two popular ways to consolidate debts are personal loans and home equity loans.

 • Try a debt management plan.
 A debt management plan, or DMP, is a structured plan for paying off your debts in full in 3 to 5 years.
 A non-profit credit counselor administers the plan.
 You make one payment, and the counseling agency distributes the money to your creditors.
 You’ll need to stop using credit cards while you’re in the plan.

 • Resolve your debt.
 Debt resolution means negotiating with creditors to reduce the amount you owe.
-This option is for people who are experiencing a hardship that's making it difficult or impossible to fully repay their debts.
+Resolution can be a good option for people who are experiencing a hardship that's making it difficult or impossible to fully repay their debts.

 Talking to a debt expert can help you figure out which path to take.
 Whether it's the debt snowball method or something else, you'll feel better once you have a clear plan in place.